Strategic Asset Allocation: Enhancing Portfolio Performance

 Strategic Asset Allocation: Covered Calls & Cash-Secured Puts

 A covered call strategy involves owning or buying shares of a stock and selling call options on the same stock.
 This strategy is typically used when an investor has a neutral or slightly bullish outlook on a stock.
 The investor earns income from the premium received from selling the call option.
-If the stock price stays below the strike price of the option, the investor keeps the premium and can repeat the process.
+If the stock price stays below the option’s strike price, the investor keeps the premium and can repeat the process.
 If the stock price rises above the strike price, the investor may have to sell the stock at the strike price, potentially missing out on some upside.

 Cash-Secured Puts